 Microsoft Windows contains a vulnerability that could allow an unauthenticated, remote attacker to execute arbitrary code.

-The vulnerability is due to errors in processing malformed compression data in Microsoft Windows Media ASF and WMV files.
-An unauthenticated, remote attacker could exploit this vulnerability by convincing a user to view a malicious media file.
+This vulnerability is due to insecure library loading by the Windows Media Encoder component.
+An unauthenticated, remote attacker could exploit this vulnerability by convincing a user to view a malicious document.
 If successful, the attacker could execute arbitrary code with the privileges of the user.

-Microsoft has confirmed this vulnerability in a security bulletin and released software updates that correct it.
+Microsoft confirmed this vulnerability in a security bulletin and released software updates.

 Windows XP SP3 and prior